 Why Don’t Cats Like Belly Rubs?

-The further that covers your cat’s belly is much thinner than the fur that covers its back.
+Your cat’s belly fur is much thinner than the fur that covers his back.
 This likely means the cat is more sensitive to your touch on its belly than its back.

-All of the cat’s vital organs are exposed when it shows its belly.
-When the cat is in its normal upright position, the backbone and ribs protect its vital organs.
-When the cat is belly up, it is extremely vulnerable, and the position can be life-threatening in the wild.
+The cat’s vital organs are exposed when it shows its belly.
+When the cat is on his feet, the backbone and ribs protect the vital organs.
+When the cat is belly up, he’s extremely vulnerable, and the position can be life-threatening in the wild.

 Do Some Cats Like Belly Rubs?